Structured fillings

 – The highest theoretical number of stages, with very low liquid loading

-Small detention
+Minor detention

 – Almost double the capacity of wire mesh (3 x 3 mm)